codacy/docs/docs/repositories/issues.md

 You can define one or more of the following filters:

--   **Language**: Programming language of the file where the issues were detected
+-   **Language:** Programming language of the file where the issues were detected

--   **Issue category**: One of the following types of issue:
+-   **Issue category:** One of the following types of issue:

     {%
         include-markdown "../repositories-configure/code-patterns.md"